LesiaChaban/gdk-oci-adb/07-configure-app/configure-app.md

     micronaut.config-client.enabled=true
     ```

-4. Confirm the following snippet in the _bootstrap-oraclecloud.properties_ file.
+2. Confirm the following snippet in the _bootstrap-oraclecloud.properties_ file.
 This snippet configures the application to read secrets stored in OCI Vault when the application is running on an OCI Compute Instance.
-You'll set the value of the externalized configuration variables `COMPARTMENT_ID` and `VAULT_ID` in subsequent steps.

     _oci/src/main/resources/bootstrap-oraclecloud.properties_

     ``` properties
-    #a
-	oci.config.instance-principal.enabled=true
 	oci.vault.config.enabled=true
-	#b
-	oci.vault.vaults[0].compartment-ocid=${COMPARTMENT_ID}
-	#c
-	oci.vault.vaults[0].ocid=${VAULT_ID}
     ```

-    a) The application is configured to use `OCI Instance Principal Authentication` when it is running on an OCI Compute Instance.

-    b) The OCID of the `Compartment` that contains pre-provisioned secrets for the database credentials (`ADB_WALLET_PASSWORD`, `ADB_USER`, and `ADB_USER_PASSWORD`).

-    c) The OCID of `Vault`.

-5. The application uses externalized configuration (`ADB_WALLET_PASSWORD`, `ADB_USER`, and `ADB_USER_PASSWORD`) to establish a database connection.
+3. The application uses externalized configuration (`ADB_WALLET_PASSWORD`, `ADB_USER`, and `ADB_USER_PASSWORD`) to establish a database connection.
 Here, the application will automatically connect to OCI Vault and retrieve the values of the secrets `ADB_WALLET_PASSWORD`, `ADB_USER`, and `ADB_USER_PASSWORD` from OCI Vault.
 Micronaut will automatically generate and download the Wallet and configure the data source using the retrieved secrets.

     _oci/src/main/resources/application-oraclecloud.properties_